Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, despair, decline, cave, you name it.

 She has seen that the media constantly align with Al Sharpton and Jesse Jackson.

-If Al Sharpton Jesse Jackson decide to target something or somebody, the media's right in there amplifying it, promoting it, giving them a little acceleration, and she doesn't want that because she lives in a world where it's more important what people think of her than who she really is.
+And she doesn't want that because she lives in a world where it's more important what people think of her than who she really is.

 It's more important to her what people think of her and her work than who she really is and what she really does.

-And so the short way of saying this, if the media can make you, they can break you.
+And so the short way of saying this: if the media can make you, they can break you.

-If you let the media make you, if you in other words, if the public perception of you is not rooted in your work, your body of work, and if your work doesn't speak for itself, if your success is because the media has told people you're great, and because the media has been in your corner, well then you realize the media can break you.
+If you let the media make you, if you, in other words, if the public perception of you is not rooted in your work, your body of work, and if your work doesn't speak for itself, if your success is because the media has told people you're great and because the media has been in your corner, well, then you realize the media can break you.

-And she doesn't want to go anywhere near it, so she will do anything, Brian, to avoid this.
+And she doesn't want to go anywhere near it.

-She will she will go so beneath herself and go down to Al Sharpton's level and raise him up to her level to save her career and job because every bit of her identity or the vast majority of it is rooted in what people think of her.
+She will go so beneath herself and go down to Al Sharpton's level and raise him up to her level to save her career and job because every bit of her identity or the vast majority of it is rooted in what people think of her.

 That's why they're in panic over these emails being released.